drewblas/elise-the-editor/site/content/_index.md

 second_box:
   heading: Professional Experience
   text: |-
-    Master of the Arts - Instructional Design
-    Master of the Arts - Library Science
+    Master of the Arts - Instructional Design and Technology Master of Science - Library and Information Science
 service_lead:
   heading: Services
   subheading: There's so many ways I can help you make your content great!